nstraub/test-framework/README.md

     actual.Should().Be(expected);
 }
 ```
 In this version we use the test framework to instantiate the class we are testing.
-The `GetService()` method simply wraps the auto mocking container, thus isolating your test class from it.
+The `GetService()` method simply wraps the auto mocking container, thus isolating our test class from it.

 ``` c#
 [Test]